 suspension (with or without pay) from teaching and/or other responsibilities and privileges.

 For reasons of confidentiality, any letter in a faculty member’s file will be placed only in the personnel file located in Human Resources (HR).
-When a complaint is made against a faculty member and is found to have merit, the Associate Dean of the Faculty (faculty affairs) will check with HR to ascertain whether the faculty member already has a letter in the HR personnel file before deciding on an appropriate sanction.
+When a complaint is made against a faculty member and is found to have merit, the designated Associate Dean of the Faculty (faculty affairs) will check with HR to ascertain whether the faculty member already has a letter in the HR personnel file before deciding on an appropriate sanction.

 D. Appeal against Sanctions Other than Dismissal

-If the faculty member believes that academic freedom and rights have been violated, or that a formal sanction is based on insufficient evidence or is too severe, the faculty member may appeal in writing, within 15 work days of receipt of the Associate Dean of the Faculty (faculty affairs)’s letter regarding sanctions.
+If the faculty member believes that academic freedom and rights have been violated, or that a formal sanction is based on insufficient evidence or is too severe, the faculty member may appeal in writing, within 15 work days of receipt of the designated Associate Dean of the Faculty (faculty affairs)’s letter regarding sanctions.
 Failure to appeal within the time limits stated in this section, unless such time limits are extended as provided in section I below, shall make final the decision against which the appeal is sought.

 1. For appeals based on an alleged violation of academic freedom and/or rights, the faculty member may appeal to CAFR.
 CAFR will follow its operating code and will have 20 work days to convey its recommendation to the President.